 What causes Hashimoto’s disease?

 Hashimoto’s disease is an autoimmune disease.
-Normally, antibodies produced by the immune system help protect the body against viruses, bacteria and other foreign substances.
-An autoimmune disease is when your immune system produces antibodies that attack your body's tissues and/or organs.
+Normally, the immune system produces antibodies.
+These help protect the body against viruses, bacteria, and other foreign substances.
+Sometimes your immune system produces antibodies that attack your body’s tissues and/or organs.
 This is an autoimmune disease.
 With Hashimoto’s disease, antibodies attack the thyroid.
 Doctors are not sure why people get this disease.

 Who gets Hashimoto’s disease?

-Although Hashimoto's disease can affect people of all ages, it's most common in women who are between 30 and 50 years of age.
-If someone in your family has had thyroid disease, you may have an increased risk for Hashimoto's disease.
-Doctors are not sure why people get this disease.
+Hashimoto’s disease can affect people of all ages.
+It’s most common in women between 30 and 50 years of age.
+If someone in your family has had thyroid disease, you may have an increased risk for Hashimoto’s disease.

 Your doctor will do a physical exam.
 He or she will ask about your symptoms and your medical history.
-They will order blood tests that can tell if your thyroid gland is not working properly.
-It measures hormone levels to check for Hashimoto's disease.
+They will order blood tests that can tell if your thyroid gland is working properly.
+The tests can measure hormone levels to check for Hashimoto’s disease.

 Hashimoto’s disease treatment